SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 In the toolbar of the model editor, click the save icon <i class="dlt-c8y-icon-save icon-20"></i>.

-The save icon is only enabled when changes have been applied to the model and the model has been given a name.
+The save icon <i class="dlt-c8y-icon-save icon-20"></i> is only enabled when changes have been applied to the model and the model has been given a name.

 #### Leaving the model editor {#leaving-the-model-editor}